I didn't remember to look for it until I have four minutes or one minute left.

 Hillary Clinton said of the U.S. government, we absolutely reject content and message.

-This is video they're talking about.
+This video they're talking about.

 In that same speech, Obama, in his own words, blamed a video made by an American.

-He then he's now who is his audience at the UN.
+He then, he's now, who is his audience at the UN?

 It's the Star Wars bar scene, okay?